-'''

 .DC MODEL model [PARAM] mod_param_name start stop step

-'''

 Instructs simulator to perform a DC sweep analysis.
 A dc analysis performs a dc operating point analysis for a range of values according to the sweep specification.
 SIMetrix DC analysis is not limited to sweeping a voltage or current source as with generic SPICE.
-Any mode defined by the general sweep specification (see "General Sweep Specification" on page 195) may be used although frequency sweep has no useful purpose.
+Any mode defined by the general sweep specification (see "General Sweep Specification" on page 198) may be used although frequency sweep has no useful purpose.

-inner_sweep_spec See "General Sweep Specification" on page 195 for syntax.
+inner_sweep_spec See "General Sweep Specification" on page 198 for syntax.
 Defines sweep mode.
-DEVICE keyword is optional. outer_sweep_spec If specified, analysis will be repeated according to this specification.
-See "Multi Step Analyses" on page 197 for details. device_name Component reference of voltage source, current source, resistor or controlled source to be swept.
-(Only voltage and current sources are SPICE compatible). start Start value for sweep stop Stop value for sweep step Increment at each point param_name Parameter name.
+DEVICE keyword is optional.

+outer_sweep_spec If specified, analysis will be repeated according to this specification.
+See device_name Component reference of voltage source, current source, resistor or controlled source to be swept.
+(Only voltage and current sources are startStart value for sweepstopStop value for sweepstepIncrement at each point param_name Parameter name.
 This would be used in an expression to define a component or model value.